 Overview: This page contains the latest trade data of Soybeans.
 In 2019, Soybeans were the world's 59th most traded product, with a total trade of $55.2B.
 Between 2018 and 2019 the exports of Soybeans decreased by -8.45%, from $60.3B to $55.2B.
 Trade in Soybeans represent 0.31% of total world trade.

 Exports: In 2019 the top exporters of Soybeans were Brazil ($26.1B), United States ($19.1B), Argentina ($3.47B), Paraguay ($1.58B), and Canada ($1.57B).

 Imports: In 2019 the top importers of Soybeans were China ($32.1B), Mexico ($2.09B), Netherlands ($1.6B), Egypt ($1.44B), and Japan ($1.41B).

-Tariffs: In 2018 the average tariff for Soybeans was 4.09%, been the 973 lowest tariff using the HS4 product classification.
+Tariffs: In 2018 the average tariff for Soybeans was 4.09%, making it the 973rd lowest tariff using the HS4 product classification.